As with any fitness tool, there's a right and wrong way to use a speed bag, and it all starts with your setup.

 How Much Do You Inflate a Speed Bag?

-Your bag will have a recommended p.s.i. printed near the needle opening.
+Inflate the speed bag according to its recommended p.s.i. printed near the needle opening.
 Usually, it’s 4-8 p.s.i.
 If it doesn’t have one, you can check the instructions that come with it or the manufacturer’s website.

 Did This Help You Set Up Your Speed Bag?